cmpitg/emacs-simple-menu/README.md

 TODO: write a blog post with short and concise explanation.

+TODO: write a blog post on how to make the best out of Emacs menu:
+* To discover new features
+* To group most frequently used functions
+* To create a habit/good usage pattern for better productivity

 ## License ##

 This library is published under the terms of the GNU General Public License